rcw-2/python-digikamdb/docs/tutorial.rst

 :`~sqlalchemy.orm.Query.one_or_none`:meth:: Returns one object, or ``None`` :`~sqlalchemy.orm.Query.all`:meth::         Returns the whole result as a list.

-See the :class:`~sqlalchemy.orm.Query` documentation for more information.
+See the :class:`~sqlalchemy.orm.Query` class documentation for more information.

 Working with Images